 As you can see, the report changes once you enable the date comparison.
 You’ll see the comparison across the entire report, not just the General Acquisition Overview.

 The second portion of your report will cover the basic user behavior once they land on your site.
 It will contain the following metrics:

 Assessing user behavior helps you understand the general consensus of how the audience perceives your content.

 Again, this is all about disclosing the performance of your web content in aggregate.
-Audience behavior can answer the following questions: (that we’re sure your client’s or executives will be asking)
+Audience behavior can answer the following questions:

-As you already know, all of this can also be compared to any previous time periods.
+As you already know, all of this can also be compared to any previous time period.
 Any improvements – or website issues – and their impact on audience behavior will be shown here once you enable the date comparison.

 With this data, you can actually see if the desired audience is showing interest in your website and engaging with it.